 Releasing a possum does not mean taking it out into the bush and dumping it there with a banana.
 Before the time comes for release, you need to find a suitable release site.

 If you can soft release from your place all the better.
 A possum needs a couple of days in an aviary at the place it is going to be released, to accustom it to the noise and smells of the area.
 The animal is released by opening the door, and allowing it to choose when it will come and go.
 Adult brushtails will often go out for the night and return to sleep in the aviary, and they will often do this for a few weeks.
 For the first few nights, I still supplement feed by putting native branches in the aviary.
 Eventually, when the possum decides not to return home, I still leave the door open for 5 days, to give the option of a safe haven.
 After that, I put feed on top of the aviary in case it is needed, for a week.
 Then they are on their own.
 I let my neighbours know that I am releasing, so that if my animal ends up in their yard, they can call me.
 This way, everyone looks out for my joey!

-Release weight for a brushtail varies with the animal, but standard for a female is around 1.0 to 1.2 kg.
-For a male, I release around 1.2 to 1.
-4. Often your animal will tell you when it is ready to go.
+Release weight for a brushtail varies with the animal, but standard is around 900 grams to 1.2 kg.
+Often your animal will tell you when it is ready to go.
 The scent gland on their chest becomes prominent, and they scent mark their aviary all the time.
 They are becoming territorial, and it is not wise to go in the aviary at night at this point!
 Sometimes, a smaller animal is ready to go, and sometimes, they can be quite large and still want mum, so common sense on your behalf needs to be employed at this time.
 Releasing a large male onto the territory of another large male is asking for trouble.
 Juvenile males are more acceptable.
 Females have a territory of around 1 km, and a male’s territory will overlap several females, covering a distance of around 3 km.

 Husbandry when they first come into care.